hackathon-cognibox-team5/hermione-js/README.md

 ## About

 Everybody had a classmate that knew everything about anything, much like [Hermione](http://harrypotter.wikia.com/wiki/Hermione_Granger) from the Harry Potter series.
 While your project is the main character, Hermione.js serves the knowledge.
+Disclaimer, this is a weekend Hackathon effort.

 ## Purpose